shrouqaldd/CreativeMarketinLLM/README.md

 ---

-**Built with ❤️ for Saudi Arabian creative professionals by Shrouq Aldalbahi**
+**Built for Saudi Arabian creative professionals by Shrouq Aldalbahi**